MR-Addict/mdbook-embedify/example/src/local/intro.md

 # Local Apps

-Local apps are apps that are not hosted on third party sites.

-They are hosted on your local book, so it is not necessary to have internet connection to use them.
+Local apps are apps hosted on your local book, so it is not necessary to have internet connection to use them.

-Below are all supported local apps and its detailed usage.
+Below are all supported local apps and its detailed options.

 - [Scroll To Top](scroll-to-top.md)